CiscoDevNet/api-design-guide/README.md

 # 1 Preface

+**Note to Cisco engineering: the latest guidance and recommendations for API programs and API design are accessible at https://developer.cisco.com/api-guidelines.
+These recommendations apply to REST, YANG and gRPC styles of APIs.
+They also include guidelines for developer experience including lifecycle management, reference documentation, developer resources and developer support.**

 Several Cisco business units have teamed up to create this RESTful API design guide.
 Collectively, this includes [DevNet](https://developer.cisco.com), [Collaboration](http://www.cisco.com/c/en/us/solutions/collaboration/index.html), and the Application Platform Group.
 The objective of this document is to act as a guide to define the future, it does not represent the current state of all REST APIs at Cisco.

 tl;dr: These guidelines are also distilled into a set of [API Principles](principles.md).

-**Note: the latest recommendations to design APIs at Cisco are published at https://apistyleguide.cisco.com, and are accessible from Cisco internal network.
-These recommendations cover both REST and YANG styles, addressing Web APIs and Network Devices APIs respectively.**

 # 2 Overview